VerilyPete/LoudnessNormalizer/README.md

 # Loudness Normalizer

-A small toolkit to analyze and normalize video loudness using ffmpeg.
+A single Python CLI to analyze and normalize video loudness using ffmpeg.

-It provides:
+It provides a unified entrypoint:
-- `loudness.py` unified CLI with subcommands:
+- `loudness.py` with subcommands:
+  - `auto` (default): analyze then normalize out-of-spec files in one go
-  - `check`: Analyze a folder of videos and write a loudness report
+  - `check`: analyze a folder of videos and write a loudness report
-  - `normalize`: Normalize files using a prior report
+  - `normalize`: normalize files using a prior report

-  - `auto`: Run `check` then normalize out-of-spec files in one go
-- Backward-compatible scripts:
-  - `loudness_checker.py`
-  - `loudness_normalizer.py`
+The legacy scripts have been removed; use `loudness.py` for all flows.
-- Utility script:
+Utility script:
 - `remove_normalized_suffix.sh` to strip `_normalized` from filenames

 ## Requirements
 - ffmpeg installed and available on PATH